 The life of a performer, whether a celebrity or local musician, can teach us volumes.
 After all, how many of us go through life tentatively?
 How many of us crumble when things don’t go as planned?
 How many of us forget to pay attention, to really see and experience life around us, because we’re so wrapped up in our day to day existence?
 How many of us allow others to define us?

 I watched my daughter give the performance of a lifetime a few weeks ago, only to be told, “Thanks, but we won’t be moving you on to the next round.”
 And rather than fall apart, my daughter put their microphone back in its stand, smiled and thanked the casting agents, and walked out onto a New York sidewalk with her head held high.
-And on the way home we laughed and planned the next steps she’d like to take, and later that day she even made more music.
-At just 16 years old, she’s already learned what many of us have taken years to figure out, and what some of us have yet to understand – that true success in one’s art (and life) can only be defined by the practice, effort, dedication and passion we pour into it.
+On the way home we laughed and planned the next steps she’d like to take, and later that day she even made more music.
+At just 16 years old, she’s already learned what many of us have taken years to figure out, and what some of us have yet to understand – that true success in one’s art (and life) isn’t dependent on the approval of anyone else, and can only be defined by the effort, dedication and passion we pour into it.